jpherbst/qot-stack/readme.md

 $> pushd thirdparty/opensplice
 $> ./configure
 ```
 Assuming that you chose the build type to be x86_64.linux-dev, then you will see that a new script ```env-x86_64.linux-dev.sh``` was created in the root of the OpenSplice directory.
-You need to first source that script and then build...
+You need to first source that script and then build.
+The build products will be put in the ./install directory.
+It's probably wise to not move them, as the qot-service expects them to be there.

 ```
 $> . env-x86_64.linux-dev.sh